How to Get an EIN Number

 • is required to have a license to operate.

-Certain types of business entities such as corporations and partnerships, need to have an EIN regardless of whether they meet any of the criteria listed above.
+Certain types of business entities—such as corporations and partnerships—need to have an EIN regardless of whether they meet any of the criteria listed above.
 For a complete list of the types of business entities and conditions that require an EIN, read our article on when to apply for an EIN.

 Even when the IRS rules don't require a business to have an EIN, you might need or want one in one or both of these situations: A bank might require one before it'll let you open a business account.
-And, using an EIN in your business dealings instead of your personal Social Security number will help to reduce the chance of identity theft.
+And, using an EIN in your business dealings instead of your personal Social Security number (SSN) will help to reduce the chance of identity theft.

 How to Apply for an EIN

-Getting an EIN is free, and you need no special knowledge to apply.
-The IRS allows you to apply online, by U.S. mail, or by fax.
-Applying online is the fastest method and you can usually get your EIN immediately upon submitting the application.
+Applying online is the fastest method, and you can usually get your EIN immediately upon applying.
 Some third parties will apply for an EIN on your behalf, and charge you for the service.
 To avoid paying a fee, apply directly with the IRS.

-To Apply Online
+Apply for an EIN Online

 Visit the IRS website to apply and submit an application online.
 You'll receive a confirmation letter and your EIN immediately upon submitting your application.

-To Apply by U.S. Mail or Fax
+Apply for an EIN by U.S. Mail or Fax

 To submit your application by mail or fax, you'll first need to obtain a copy of Form SS-4 on the IRS website.
 Fax your completed form to (855) 641-6935 or mail it to: